pineapple

 A pineapple-style hand grenade

-From Middle English pinappel (pinecone, literally pine-apple/pine-fruit), equivalent to pine + apple.
+From Middle English pinappel (pinecone, literally pine-apple/pine-fruit), from Proto-West Germanic *pīnapplu.
 Later applied to the fruit of the pineapple plant due to its resemblance to a pinecone.
-Compare the Middle Dutch and Dutch pijnappel, the Middle Low German pinappel, the Old High German pīnapful, the Middle High German pīnaphel, and the early Modern German pinapfel — all in the sense of “pine cone”.
+Compare the Middle Dutch and Dutch pijnappel (pinecone", formerly also "pineapple), and Middle Low German pinappel, Old High German pīnapful, Middle High German pīnaphel, and early Modern German pinapfel — all in the sense of “pine cone”.
 Compare also the post-Classical Latin pomum pini, the Old French pume de pin, the Middle French and French pomme de pin and Spanish piña.
+By surface analysis, pine + apple.

 Pronunciation